laanwj/etna_viv/README.md

 - `rotate_cube`: Rotating smoothed color cube

-- `mip_cube`: Rotating cube with a mipmapped texture loaded from a `dds` file provided on the command line.
+- `mip_cube_state`: Rotating cube with a mipmapped texture loaded from a `dds` file provided on the command line.
 One of the example textures have a different color and number on each mipmap level, to explicitly show interpolation between mipmap levels as the surface goes nearer or farther from the camera.

   - Mipmapping
   - DXT1 / DXT3 / DXT5 / ETC1 compressed textures

+- `alpha_blend`: Alpha blending quads

 If you are executing these demos on an Android device, make sure that you are root, otherwise the framebuffer is not accessible.